 As marketers, we're always thinking about the most optimal way to target our potential customers.
+According to the Marketing Agency Growth Report 2018, 37% of survey respondents are not confident in their agency's ability to attract the ideal client and 33% are not confident their agency can generate enough leads at all.
 Trouble is, mastering Google AdWords is really tricky.
 With so many metrics to keep tabs on, figuring out whether or not you're getting it right is often easier said than done.

 To help shed some light on the situation, the folks at WordStream released a detailed new study on AdWords industry metrics.
 The study reveals a ton of helpful industry-specific benchmarks for both search and display ads, including average clickthrough rate (CTR), average cost-per-click (CPC), average conversion rate (CVR), and average cost-per-action (CPA).